oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/GettingStarted/fpga_template/README.md

 1. Change to the sample directory.

-2. Configure the build system for the Agilex™ device family, which is the default.
+2. Configure the build system for the Agilex® device family, which is the default.

    ```
    mkdir build